Information Structures in Stablecoin Markets: Discussion

 \subsection{Case Studies}

-We begin the discussion by relating our model's results and implications with the case studies described in the introduction. \begin{itemize} \item \textbf{Circle and the Collapse of Silicon Valley Bank.} Since USDC is a fiat-backed stablecoin whose issuer, Circle, makes frequent public disclosures about reserves which are generally trusted, USDC would correspond to a stablecoin with a low prior variance.
+We begin the discussion by relating our model's results and implications with the case studies described in the introduction. \begin{itemize} \item \textbf{Circle and the Silicon Valley Bank Collapse.} Since USDC is a fiat-backed stablecoin whose issuer, Circle, makes frequent public disclosures about reserves which are generally trusted, USDC would correspond to a stablecoin with a low prior variance.
 Our model predicts good financial stability when fundamentals are good and poor financial stability when fundamentals are poor, relative to coins of a similar reserve structure but different levels of transparency.
 During SVB's collapse, when Circle disclosed that SVB held a portion of their reserves, USDC depegged shortly after.
-Upon the announcement by the Federal Deposit Insurance Corporation (FDIC) that SVB would be bailed out, USDC repegged not long after (see Figure 5).
-In this case, as a consequency of transparency, collateral risk is a major determinant of financial stability, as opposed to large sale risk. \item \textbf{Tether's Disclosures and Depegging Events.} For Tether, disclosures of reserves are less frequent and less verifiable due to operating outside of a regulatory framework, resulting in a higher prior variance.
+Upon the announcement by the Federal Deposit Insurance Corporation (FDIC) that SVB would be bailed out, USDC repegged not long after.
+In this case, as a consequency of transparency, collateral risk is a major determinant of financial stability, as opposed to large sale risk. \item \textbf{Tether's Disclosures and USDT Depegging Events.} For Tether, disclosures of reserves are less frequent and less verifiable due to operating outside of a regulatory framework, resulting in a higher prior variance.
 Compared to more transparent stablecoins, there is more exposure to run risk when fundamentals are good, but less exposure to large sale risk when fundamentals are lower but not too low (see the intermediate interval in Figure 2).
 Additionally, the asymmetric information generated by Tether's transfers and recollateralizations corresponds to a large dispersion in private signals, which may additionally reduce run risk when fundamentals are good.
 These reasons could explain why despite the opaqueness and occasional depegging driven by large sales, Tether repegs in a short amount of time, avoiding more substantial depegging incidents or a full collapse. \item \textbf{Terra--Luna Collapse.} Endogenously-backed stablecoins like UST tend to have high prior variances due to their self-referential nature.
 For example, \cite{AhmedEtAl} find empirical evidence that Luna, the cryptoasset backing TerraUSD, had a non-constant conditional volatility, leading to unconditional fat tails.
 Additionally, our model suggests that single-collateralized stablecoins, including UST, should generate less heterogeneous beliefs and thus more precise private signals, heightening large sale risk when fundamentals are good.
-As the collapse of UST and Luna started with a large sale, possibly of speculative nature, it could be that a combination of relatively large prior variance and precise private signals contributed to the full collapse. \end{itemize} Our discussion adds on to that of \cite{AhmedEtAl}.
-They discuss the effect of public information and fat-tailed distributions on real-world depegging events, which we complement by (i) attributing the causes of events to either poor collateral or large sales and (ii) considering the affect of the variation in private signals on the events.
-In line to the above analysis, we also offer a rough characterization of the common prior variance and private signal variance based on the type of stablecoin.
+As the collapse of UST and Luna started with a large sale, possibly of speculative nature, it could be that a combination of relatively large prior variance and precise private signals contributed to the full collapse. \item \textbf{GENIUS Act.} The GENIUS Act's requirements of full backing and transparent reporting significantly changes the environment in which US-based stablecoin issuers and investors interact.
+In our model's terms, the act requires (i) stablecoin fundamentals to be consistently good and (ii) public information to be very precise.
+This act resolves the issues with Circle, which held risky cash deposits, by requiring high quality reserves, as well as the issues with Tether, which raised doubts with its dubious disclosure policies. \end{itemize}